Best Practices for Equal Opportunity Liaisons

 - Description of recruitment and hiring goals of the unit, as per Equity Accountability Plan (EAP) of the University.

-- When, where, how the vacancy will be posted (e.g., internal and external media, recruitment sources, colleagues and other resource persons).
+- When, where, and how the vacancy will be posted (e.g., internal and external media, recruitment sources, colleagues and other resource persons).

 - Proposed Search Timetable (e.g., Application Review, Meetings, Interviews, etc.).